ibm-cloud-docs/discovery-data/improvements.md

 ## Results include more than exact matches
 {: #improve-search-exact-match}

 Unlike some other search applications, adding quotation marks to a phrase that you submit from the *Improve and customize* page does not return only exact matches.
 Queries that are submitted from the product user interface are natural language queries.
-These types of queries always return any documents that include all of the terms in the phrase together and each term on its own.
+When quoted text is submitted in a natural language query, the phrase is used to boost result scores, but results don't have to contain the entire phrase.

-To submit a query that looks for only exact matches, you must use the query API.
+If you want more control over how queries are handled, you must use the query API.
 For more information about the `phrase` operator of the query API, see [Query operators](/docs/discovery-data?topic=discovery-data-query-operators#phrase).

 ## Results have too much text
 {: #improve-too-much-text}